afray44/DATA-STRUCTURES/STUDYGUIDE.md

   ![Alt text](URL "3 Adding to front of LL (Simplified)")

-  CASE 2: Adding a node to the end of a LL:
+  :pencil2: CASE 2: Adding a node to the end of a LL

   1.)
 Create node to be added